 - Cosmic by Frank Cottrell Boyce

 - The Indian in the Cupboard by Lynne Reid Banks

 - Wolf Brother by Michelle Paver

 - Time Travelling With a Hamster by Ross Welford

 - There’s a Boy in the Girls’ Bathroom by Louis Sachar

 - Why The Whales Came by Michael Morpurgo

 On Thursday afternoons we are very fortunate to be joined by a music specialist who teaches the children how to play the Clarinet.
 These lessons build upon the skills learnt in year four by exploring new chords and more complex songs.

-Physical education is fundamental to a healthy lifestyle, therefore Year 5 has two P.E. lessons, so as to ensure this foundation is laid and they have the necessary skills for moving on to secondary school.
+Physical education is fundamental to a healthy lifestyle, therefore Year 5 has two P.E. lessons, so as to ensure this foundation is laid.
 We have been developing our skills in health and fitness and orienteering, concentrating on team building, communication, and healthy bodies.
 Please ensure that the children have their correct school P.E. kit in school first thing on a Monday and it will go home with the children at 3.00pm on Friday to be washed.
 This allows for some flexibility in the timetable and ensures that the children are prepared for any additional P.E. sessions that are delivered by external organisations.

-Throughout the academic year, we use a number of websites to support your child’s learning.
+Throughout the academic year, we use a number of websites to support our learning.